The spine is an essential part of the human body. This is because the spine supports our body and helps to keep it upright.

 There is a possibility of a slipped disc causing permanent nerve damage.
 This is because the slipped disc could cut and stop the nerve impulses to the cauda equina nerves in both the lower back and legs.
 In worse case scenarios, a patient may lose the ability to manage their bowel and bladder control.

 There is also a long-term complication known as saddle anaesthesia.
-In this, the nerves are compressed by the slipped disc, causing a loss of sensation in certain parts of the body, like the inner thighs, back of the legs, and the rectum area.
+In this, the nerves or spinal cord are compressed by the slipped disc, causing a loss of sensation in certain parts of the body, like the inner thighs, back of the legs, and the rectum area.

 Here are some ways to prevent slipped disc: